Goodness-of-fit Test for Latent Block Models: Problem setting and statistical model for goodness-of-fit test for latent block models

-In other words, we assume that with high probability, there is no ``too small'' block in matrix $A$. \item If the given set of cluster numbers $(K_0, H_0)$ is equal to the true cluster numbers $(K, H)$, then we call it a \textit{realizable} case.
+In other words, we assume that with high probability, there is no ``too small'' block in matrix $A$. \item If the given set of cluster numbers $(K_0, H_0)$ is equal to the null cluster numbers $(K, H)$, then we call it a \textit{realizable} case.
 Otherwise, we call it an \textit{unrealizable} case ($K>K_0$ or $H>H_0$).
-Here, we only consider the cases where $K_0 \leq K$ and $H_0 \leq H$. \item In the realizable case, we assume that a clustering algorithm is \textit{consistent}, that is, the probability that it outputs the correct block structure converges to $1$, in the limit of $m \to \infty$.
+In Section \ref{sec:statistic}, we see that Theorems \ref{th:unrealizable_lower} and \ref{th:unrealizable_upper} guarantee the behavior of the test statistic $T$ in unrealizable cases.
+For now, there is no way to detect the cases where $(K < K_0) \cap (H \leq H_0)$ or $(K \leq K_0) \cap (H < H_0)$ holds, and to cope with such settings is beyond the scope of this paper. \item In the realizable case, we assume that a clustering algorithm is \textit{consistent}, that is, the probability that it outputs the correct block structure converges to $1$, in the limit of $m \to \infty$.
 By using this assumption, the proposed method does not depend on a specific clustering algorithm.
-Several clustering algorithms including \cite{Flynn2012, Ames2014, Brault2016} have been proven to be consistent. \end{enumerate}
+Several clustering algorithms including \cite{Flynn2020, Ames2014, Brault2016} have been proven to be consistent. \end{enumerate}